-Psychology has many specialities and the UMass Lowell Psychology department offers courses in several of them, including: experimental, developmental, social, community, personality and clinical psychology.
+Psychology has many specialties and the UMass Lowell Psychology department offers courses in several of them, including: experimental, developmental, social, community, personality and clinical psychology.
 The program combines theoretical study and scientific research methods with practical application through course work, field studies, community involvement, volunteerism and supervised independent research.

 Many non-majors choose psychology courses to supplement their education.
 Majors select this course of study to prepare for careers in areas including social services, mental health, education, research and business.
-Undergraduates also may choose to specialize in developmental disabilities.

 Each year the department presents special awards to graduating seniors who have outstanding achievements in areas of leadership, research and service.

-View the 3-year, HD Degree Pathway.
+- For a suggested degree pathway, go to Degree Pathways, including the the 3-year, HD Degree Pathway.
 To read more about 3-year, High Density Degrees visit the HD Degree website.
 HD

 - For information about Bachelor's/Master's options, go to Community Social Psychology or Autism Studies.